-Prioritsing accessibility throughout the refurbishment process, the Pavilion opens a world of possibilities to individuals and local communities through their newly installed Changing Places Toilets.
-These larger facilities offer right equipment, including a changing bench and a hoist, designed to support people with disabilities who need assistance, meaning everyone can enjoy a fun and safe day out.
+Prioritising accessibility throughout the refurbishment process, the Pavilion opens a world of possibilities to individuals and local communities through their newly installed Changing Places Toilets.
+These larger facilities offer right equipment, including a changing bench and a hoist, designed to support people with disabilities who need assistance.
 East Point Pavilion is one of few Changing Places facilities in modern, multi-use seafront venues in England.

 Head to the East Point Pavilion website to discover more about the traders, venue, and developing events programme.